• Skip to primary navigation

 • Can it be a delicious pizza topping?
 Why not?

-You can keep it in the fridge in an airtight container for 4-5 days tops without any problem.
-We recommend storing the meatballs by themselves and separating them from any sauce.
-Otherwise, they soak up the sauce and may fall apart the next day.
+Refrigerator: You can keep it in the fridge in an airtight container for 4-5 days tops without any problem.
+We recommend storing the vegan eggplant meatballs by themselves, separated from any sauce.
+Otherwise, the balls soak up the sauce and may fall apart the next day.

-Yes, you can store them in the freezer.
-We recommend freezing after frying/baking, not as an uncooked mixture.
+Freezer: We recommend freezing after frying or baking, not as an uncooked mixture.
 The reason is that roasted eggplant will release moisture after it is thawed.
 If you are ready to enjoy them, pop them back in the oven or warm them up in a frying pan to get the crispy crust back.

 Overlay photo of a frying pan.
 Lot of small eggplant balls in marinara sauce

-You can browse through our quick vegan meals collection or check out
+You can browse through our quick vegan meals or check out

 • Copycat IKEA Veggie Balls